 Your Charleston back surgeon often can perform Vertebroplasty on an outpatient basis.
 The procedure basically strengthens a fractured vertebral bone by injecting an orthopedic cement mixture through a needle into the bone.

 Vertebroplasty is a minimally invasive treatment used to repair spine fractures caused by osteoporosis or cancer, as shown in the top illustration.
 It stabilizes the spine, providing rapid back pain relief while helping to prevent your spine from weakening further.
 The procedure is described below.
 Ask your doctor about your risks and recovery expectations.

-After your physician anesthetizes the injection site on your back, he uses a fluoroscope to accurately insert a tube through a small incision.
-Then he inserts one or two needles through the tube into the collapsed vertebra to collect diseased bone tissue for later study.
+After your physician anesthetizes the injection site on your back, he or she uses a fluoroscope to accurately insert a tube through a small incision.
+Then your doctor inserts one or two needles through the tube into the collapsed vertebra to collect diseased bone tissue for later study.
 Refer to the middle illustration.

 The doctor then fills the weakened area of your vertebra with bone cement to stabilize the fracture, as shown in the bottom illustration.
 Once filled, the tube is removed.
 In some cases, the physician may inject the cement in both the left and right sides of your vertebra.

 - RECOVERING FROM THE PROCEDURE